MarteXcoin-documentation/Documentation/mining/index.rst

 Mining software
 ---------------

-- The first step is to download the MarteXcore because all mine process occurs there.
+- The first step is to download the MarteXcore because all mining process occurs there.
 - Wait MarteXcore to fully sync.
 - Send the minimum of 5 MXT to a wallet in your MarteXcore.
 - Unlock your wallet (if it was locked) and leave your computer running 24h with an adequate internet connection.